‘Bachelorette’ Loser Dean Unglert Joining Cast Of ‘BIP,’ Will He Find Love Again?

 Bachelor In Paradise Season 4

-The initial cast for Season 4 of Bachelor In Paradise includes Raven Gates, Corinne Olympios, Lacey Mark, Kristina Schulman, Jasmine Goode, Taylor Nolan, Danielle Maltby, and Alexis Waters from Nick Viall’s season of The Bachelor.
+The initial cast for Season 4 of Bachelor in Paradise includes Raven Gates, Corinne Olympios, Lacey Mark, Kristina Schulman, Jasmine Goode, Taylor Nolan, Danielle Maltby, and Alexis Waters from Nick Viall’s season of The Bachelor.

 We are excite to announce that @deanie_babies’ journey to find love will continue in Paradise. #BachelorInParadise